clayrisser/node-log-benchmarks/RESULTS.md

 | bunyan  | 29843 |  15062 |

 ![8cpus](images/console/benchmarks.png)

+It surprised me that additional CPUs had a significant effect on the time because NodeJS is a single threaded program.
+However, technically it's just the event loop that is single threaded.
+There are many NodeJS tasks that take place on parallel threads, such as garbage collection.
+It's also worth noting that the tty (terminal) was doing a bunch of work printing the logs to the screen, which would have most definitely executed on a separate thread.

 Looking at the results, winston is the clear winner for speed in multithreaded systems, however bunyan performed slightly better in a single threaded